The logo for the janssen law office in north kansas city

 Expungement

-Missouri Expungement Lawyer
+Missouri Expungement Lawyer in Kansas City

 A criminal conviction or guilty plea, or even just an arrest, can have profound consequences that you may not have expected or understood at the time.
-You may have trouble finding the employment you deserve Fortunately under Missouri law, in many cases your arrest, plea, trial, and conviction can be expunged, meaning you can petition the court to close the records of your case maintained by the State of Missouri.
-If the court grants your request, in most cases you will not have to disclose the conviction, and most of the collateral consequences of the offense will no longer apply to you.
-Missouri has several statutory mechanisms for expunging convictions, guilty pleas, arrests, and other records of criminal offenses.
+You may have trouble finding the employment you deserve.
+Fortunately under Missouri law, in many cases your arrest, plea, trial, and conviction can be expunged, meaning you can petition the court to close the records of your case maintained by the State of Missouri.

 Examples of offenses that can be expunged include:

-(1) Many property crimes such as stealing, tampering, and property damage
+• Many property crimes such as stealing, tampering, and property damage

-(2) Many traffic offenses, including some DWIs, driving while suspended, and many cases involving accidents
+• Many traffic offenses, including some DWIs, driving while suspended, and many cases involving accidents

-(3) Many offesnes involving controlled substances
+• Many offenses involving controlled substances

-(4) Most misdemeanor assaults
+• Most misdemeanor assaults

-(5) Trespassing
+• Trespassing

-(6) Disorderly Conduct
+• Disorderly Conduct

 If you’d like to discuss your situation in order to determine the best option for you, please call 816-287-0172 to talk to a Missouri expungement lawyer now or use the form below to schedule free consultation.

-Missouri expungements Generally RSMo 610.140
+Missouri Expungements Generally RSMo 610.140

 RSMo.
 610.140 applies in the majority of non-driving while intoxicated expungement cases.
 Recent changes to RSMo.
 610.140 have reduced the time you must wait before an offense can be expunged and made it possible to expunge many offenses that could not previously be expunged.
-Generally, you must wait three years from the end of the dispostion of your case–meaning three years from the date you paid your fine, completed your sentence, or were released from probation or parole–to petition a court for expungement of a felony and one year from the end of the disposition of your case in order to seek expungement of a misdemeanor.
+Generally, you must wait three years from the end of the disposition of your case–meaning three years from the date you paid your fine, completed your sentence, or were released from probation or parole–to petition a court for expungement of a felony and one year from the end of the disposition of your case in order to seek expungement of a misdemeanor.

 Other factors the judge is to consider in deciding whether to grant a petition for expungement are:

-(1) Whether you have been found guilty of another offense, not including violations of traffic regulations;
+• Whether you have been found guilty of another offense, not including violations of traffic regulations;

-(2) Whether you have fulfilled all obligations related to the offense, such as serving a sentence, completing probation or parole, and paying any related fines or restitution;
+• Whether you have fulfilled all obligations related to the offense, such as serving a sentence, completing probation or parole, and paying any related fines or restitution;

-(4) Whether you have charges pending at the time the judge is considering the expungement petition;
+• Whether you have charges pending at the time the judge is considering the expungement petition;

-(5) Whether your habits and conduct demonstrate that you are not a threat to the public safety of the state; and
+• Whether your habits and conduct demonstrate that you are not a threat to the public safety of the state; and

-(6) The expungement is consistent with the public welfare and the interests of justice warrant the expungement.
+• The expungement is consistent with the public welfare and the interests of justice warrant the expungement.

-It’s important to note that while 610.140 creates a presumption that you should be granted an Expungment if the above factors apply, it also grants the judge the discretion over whether to expunge your charge.
+It’s important to note that while 610.140 creates a presumption that you should be granted an expungement if the above factors apply, it also grants the judge the discretion over whether to expunge your charge.
 That’s one of the many reasons it’s important to have a qualified attorney on your side when seeking expungement.

 Marijuana Possession